From the Bad Batch “Been holding onto those awhile…”

 • Your target must be within line of sight, or within range of another sense if more fitting for the Gift's flavor.

 You may make an oath with a physically-present, Sapient target.
 Communicate the oath's terms to the target, including the requirements and penalties for each participant.
-If all agree to the terms, you must Exert your Mind (unless you win a coin flip) and all participants must speak their name to seal the deal.
+If all agree to the terms, you must Exert your Mind and all participants must get a small tattoo to seal the deal.

 Record the oath as a Condition.
 If a party breaks the oath, the Condition ends and they suffer the oath's penalty.